bigeasy/stencil/diary.md

 context object, which make more sense, a context object, than special tags, maybe the name of the context object is the name of tag?
 If you want to reassign it you use `as`.

+## Streaming

+It occurs to me that, with a slight update to the interface, one could do streaming.
+At the end of every directive, emit the end node, which would be the ending comment.
+Then serialized the document in document order up to that comment, so now Stencil is async and streaming, so that's a big win.
+I hope it doesn't cost too much in girth.

+**TODO**: Do this.
+I don't see why not.